-The TPW prospect is defined by a large plus 1km long $WO_3$ soil anomaly supported by rockchips and subsequent drilling (see Figure 2).
-PAM has previously completed seven (7) widely spaced diamond core holes at TPW and defined near surface tungsten mineralisation over substantial widths.
+The TPW prospect is defined by a large plus 1km long WO_3 soil anomaly supported by rockchips and subsequent drilling (see Figure 1).
+Prior to the current program PAM previously completed seven (7) widely spaced diamond core holes at TPW and defined near surface tungsten mineralisation over substantial widths.

 An Exploration Target of 4-8Mt @ 0.2-0.4% WO3 was estimated, with details reported on October 8, 2020 in ASX announcement 'PAM Projects - 'Technical Reports'.
-Readers are advised that in reference to the Exploration Target, the potential quantity and grade is conceptual in nature, that there has been insufficient exploration to estimate a Mineral Resource, and that it is uncertain if further exploration will result in the estimation of a Mineral Resource.
+Readers are advised that in reference to the Exploration Target, the potential quantity and grade is conceptual in nature, that there has been insufficient exploration to estimate a Mineral Resource and that it is uncertain if further exploration will result in the estimation of a Mineral Resource.

-The current drilling program at TPW is designed as infill and extensional drilling to test the Exploration Target.
+The current drilling program at TPW is designed to test the Exploration Target.
 If the program is successful it may allow a Mineral Resource to be estimated.
-In the current program PAM has completed five (5) holes at TPW (KSDD032-036) and expects to complete an additional 8-10 holes (see Figure 2).
+In the current program PAM has now completed ten (10) holes at TPW (KSDD032-041) (see Figure 1).
 Holes 032 and 033 were previously reported in ASX announcement on November 30, 2020: 'Khao Soon Tungsten Project Drilling Update'.
+Holes KSDD034, 035 and 036 were reported in ASX announcement on December 23, 2020: 'Khao Soon Tungsten Project Drilling Update'